pmatiello/mockfn/README.md

     (is (= :result (one-fn :argument)))))
 ```

-Notice that the expected number of calls is defined with a
+Notice that the expected number of calls is defined using a
 [matcher](#built-in-matchers).

 #### Argument Matchers